discourse/wp-discourse/readme.txt

 - Fix incorrect markup on user profile page
 - Fix tag errors not being correctly handled
 - Fix disallowed tags not being able to be deleted through the Classic Editor meta box
+- Enable the auto-publish option for both the Block and the Classic editors

 #### 1.9.4 09/05/2019